What Are The Statute of Limitations on Warrants?

 Arrest warrants are warrants allowing the police to detain a person of interest they believe is connected to a crime.
 Arrest warrants can be resolved by posting bail to the court.
 If you are hoping to evade this type of warrant until it expires, don’t bother.
 Arrest warrants don’t expire.
 There are certain situations in which an arrest warrant is voided, however it isn’t dependent on warrant itself.

 A statute of limitations is placed on the officers who requested the warrant to carry it out.
 For misdemeanors, the statute is relatively low.
-However, for a felony, the statute of limitations can last years or decades; especially if the person of interest is classified as a fugitive.
+However, for a felony, the statute of limitations can last years, decades or forever; especially if the person of interest is classified as a fugitive.

 Do Bench Warrants Have a Statute of Limitations?